Close

 Relating to the President of Singapore

-The Chairman, CEO, and each Board member have the responsibility under the Singapore Constitution to protect our Company's past reserves.
-Temasek's past reserves are those accumulated by the Company before the current term of Government.
-Temasek's current reserves are those Temasek accumulates during the current term of Government.
+The Chairman, Chief Executive Officer (CEO), and each Board member have the responsibility under the Singapore Constitution to protect our Company’s past reserves.

 Every year, the Temasek Board and senior management brief the President and the Council of Presidential Advisers on Temasek’s performance and investment strategies.